skasim/gm-fabric-jvm/documentation/RPM.md

         <major.minor>0.1</major.minor>

 ## Server POM configuration
-There are six properties in '\<properties\>' section of the 'server/pom.xml' that are leveraged through out the maven plugins as well as the shell scripts that get executed during RPM install or removal.
+There are six properties in '\<properties\>' section of the 'server/pom.xml' that are leveraged throughout the maven plugins as well as the shell scripts that get executed during RPM install or removal.

         <app.name>${project.artifactId}</app.name>